 It is bordering the river on the Southern side so just follow the river around from the Tower toward the Notre Dame and you will see little streets heading off on your right that will get you into the area.

 My tip if you want a "real" parisian feel.
 Grab some baguettes and wine and sit on Ponte d'Arts between the Louvre and the old parliament house, around sunset.
-Lots of parisians will be there and it is very cool atmosphere. almost 8 years ago
+Lots of parisians will be there and it is very cool atmosphere. about 8 years ago

 I'm gonna tell you what we did when we were there.
 Since we were traveling on a low budget and low amount of time we decided to have lunch at 'chaps de mars' so we crashed at one of the local bakeries (there are a lot of them around that area) and got some baguettes filled with different stuff; also we asked the lady to cut them in 4 parts cause there were 5 of us and we wanted to try them all and that was the easiest way.